List of Sharpe series characters: Robert Knowles

+Cornwell has Knowles' unit as part of Picton's 3rd Division during the storming of Badajoz and has Knowles commanding a Light Company which Fusilier Regiments did not have.
+The two Fusilier Regiments involved in the battle - the 7th and the 23rd were both in the 4th Division so Knowles' "Fusilier Battalion" must be a fictitious regiment.

 Knowles does not appear in the TV adaptations of the Sharpe series; his role in Sharpe's Gold was abandoned when the script was revised following an injury to the actor originally cast as Richard Sharpe, Paul McGann.
 In Sharpe's Company the character is combined with that of Lieutenant Harry Price and it is Price who is shot in the last minutes of the film, though his character re-appears in Sharpe's Waterloo.

 William Lawford

 Sir William Lawford is a fictional British officer and a character in Bernard Cornwell's Sharpe books.

 Lawford is the son of a Scottish mother and English father and raised near Portsmouth in Hampshire.
 He is a member of the gentry and is able, with the help of his maternal uncle, Hector McCandless, to purchase a commission as a lieutenant in the 33rd Regiment of Foot.
 As McCandless is an officer in the East India Company, it is probable that Lawford joins the regiment, then under the command of Lieutenant Colonel Arthur Wellesley sometime after its arrival in India in 1796.
 He is posted to the light company under Captain Charles Morris and there meets Private Sharpe for the first time.

 When McCandless, who acts as an exploring officer for the company, is captured by the forces of the Tipoo Sultan, Lawford is tasked with his rescue and chooses Sharpe to accompany him, thus saving the latter from execution by flogging.

 The pair infiltrate the city of Seringapatam and, posing as deserters, are recruited into the Tipoo's army.
 Lawford learns to rely on and trust Sharpe's instincts and experience as a soldier to ensure the success of their mission.
 Unfortunately they are betrayed by Sergeant Obadiah Hakeswill and thrown into prison, where Lawford teaches Sharpe to read, using a single page of the Bible.

 During the British assault on the city, Lawford and Sharpe escape and successfully detonate a mine built into the city walls, saving many British lives and ensuring a British victory.